NatBat92/guild-wars-2-blog/README.md

 * As a Frequent User, I can comment on a blog post with my thoughts on the subject.
 * As a Frequent User, I can like a post to show that I enjoyed it.
 * As a Frequent User, I can change aspects of my personal account details.
-* As a Frequent User, I can change my password incase their is a security risk.
+* As a Frequent User, I can change my password in case there was a security risk.
 </details>

 <details><summary>Admin User Goals</summary>